isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Aug: Implementation and Adoption for Healthcare Impact.md

 third_nav_title: Monthly Webinar Recap
 ---
 <h3>Recap key insights from August's CRIS Connect Webinar:</h3>
-<p>The webinar opened by highlighting a common challenge in healthcare: hundreds
+<p>The webinar opened by highlighting a global challenge in healthcare: hundreds
 of millions of patients visit emergency departments, clinics, or general practitioners each year for chest pain, yet up to 83% of these cases are not cardiac-related.
 Current triage methods often require serial blood